Staying fit and healthy is important for your child’s normal growth and development.

 Children under 5 should have at least 3 hours of physical activity a day.
-By 5 years of age, this should include at least 1 hour of energetic play a day where they sweat and their breathing is faster than normal.
+By 5 years of age, this should include at least 1 hour of energetic play a day.
+This is where they sweat and their breathing is faster than normal.

-The activity doesn’t need to be done all at once.
-It can be built up over the course of the day.
+The activity does not need to be done all at once.
+It can be built up over the day.
 Reducing the amount of time your child is sitting or not moving is also important.

-All activity counts - walking, running, dancing, hopping, skipping or cycling.
-Find out more information on active play.
+All activity counts.
+This includes walking, running, dancing, hopping, skipping or cycling.

 - explore the outdoors